 Because buprenorphine activates the opioid receptor, it can provide benefits such as pain relief as well as helping with anxiety and depression.
-It also prevents prolonged opioid withdrawal after an opioid addict has quit heroin or prescription opioids.
+It also prevents prolonged opioid withdrawal after an opiate dependent patient has quit heroin or prescription opioids.

 By blocking the receptor, the patient is less likely to develop tolerance, where the medicine stops working, and more is required to get the same effect.
 Tolerance is common with other opioids.

-Also, blocking the receptor is important in preventing opioid cravings.
+Also, blocking the receptor is important in preventing any issues with opioid craving.
 While buprenorphine is very effective in treating opioid addiction, it is useful in treating chronic pain as well.
 Many patients with chronic pain who are unable to get other opioids prescribed anymore find that buprenorphine provides adequate pain relief.

 Let’s consider precipitated withdrawal further.